xcart/xcart-docs/_pages/kb_en/modules/horizontal_flyout_categories_menu.md

     See more info on the menus management in {% link "Adding new items to your store's menus" ref_BDykFBbw %}
     {% endnote %}

+Don't forget to **Save** the changes when you are done.
+To see your changes in the storefront clear the browser widget cache.